'We Will Not Survive': Toyota Boss Wants Japanese Automakers To Team Up To Beat Chinese EVs

 This development signals a potential shift in the global automotive industry, where cooperation among Japanese automakers could be crucial for maintaining competitiveness in the EV market.
 It highlights the urgency felt by industry leaders amid China’s aggressive push into electric mobility, which threatens Japan’s longstanding automotive dominance.
 For consumers, this could influence future vehicle options, pricing, and innovation.
 The call for alliance underscores the broader geopolitical and economic stakes involved in the global transition to electric vehicles.

-- Mobile App Control: Manage charger remotely via ChargePoint app
+• Mobile App Control: Manage and monitor your charger via the ChargePoint app

 As an affiliate, we earn on qualifying purchases.